githubnext/githubnext/Copilot-voice/README.md

 - Since the extension relies on the GitHub Copilot infrastructure, it is important to note that the code completions responses are non-deterministic.
 Therefore, it is possible that the extension may return slightly different code completions for the same input.
 Thus, canceling the code completions and trying again may yield a different result.

 - The underlying speech recognition technology estimates the end of an utterance based on the silence in the audio stream.
 Since different folks have different speaking styles, we have left the silence threshold as a configurable parameter.
-You can change the silence threshold by editing the `Hey, GitHub!` extension settings.
+You can change the silence threshold by editing the `GitHub Copilot Voice` extension settings.
 The default value is 1.25 seconds.
 However, if you are feeling particularly adventurous, try setting the value to 0.5 seconds.

 - Likewise, the rate at which the extension speaks out the responses is also configurable.
-You can change the speech rate by editing the `Hey, GitHub!` extension settings.
+You can change the speech rate by editing the `GitHub Copilot Voice` extension settings.
 The default value is 100% of the normal speech rate.
 However, this value can be set to any value between 1% and 200%.

-- We recommend having a good microphone to get the best experience with the `Hey, GitHub!` extension.
+- We recommend having a good microphone to get the best experience with the `GitHub Copilot Voice` extension.
 In our experience, a good microphone greatly improves the accuracy of the speech recognition and as a result, the accuracy of the entire extension.

-- There is way to define custom commands for the `Hey, GitHub!` extension.
+- There is way to define custom commands for the `GitHub Copilot Voice` extension.
 In the extension configuration you can define a custom utterance and map it to a known VS Code command.
 For example, if you want to define a custom command to toggle the sidebar, you can define the utterance as "toggle sidebar" and map it to the VS Code command "workbench.action.toggleSidebarVisibility".

-- If you would like to use your speech-to-text engine to interact with `Hey, GitHub!`, you can direct the output of these systems into the `Hey, GitHub!` Webview's chat input.
+- If you would like to use your speech-to-text engine to interact with `Copilot Voice`, you can direct the output of these systems into the `Copilot Voice` Webview's chat input.
 Remember to turn off the default speech-to-text engine by clicking on the microphone icon on the web view.

 <a href="#top">Back to top</a>
 # Known Software Limitations

-"Hey, GitHub!" is a proof-of-concept extension that is not intended for production use.
+"Copilot Voice" is a proof-of-concept extension that is not intended for production use.
 Instead, it is an experiment that demonstrates the potential of voice-first UX for developers.
 While we are working hard to eliminate as many bugs as possible, there are some known limitations that we would like to highlight.

 - The extension is currently only available via a signup process.
 We are working on making it available to everyone.
 - The extension competes with the code completions of the IDE and the GitHub Copilot infrastructure.
 This can lead to some unexpected behavior.
-Therefore, the users are encouraged to turn off the GitHub Copilot functionality when using the "Hey, GitHub!" extension.
+Therefore, the users are encouraged to turn off the GitHub Copilot functionality when using the "Copilot Voice" extension.
-- The extension only supports one instance of VS Code.
-The extension may produce undesired results if you have multiple VS Code instances open.
 - The extension currently works with the default microphone of the system.
 We are working on adding support for users to select the microphone of their choice attached to the system.
 - The extension has been tested on Windows 10 and macOS.
 While the software should work as is on a Linux machine, we have not tested that completely.